Linaro/website/_posts/current/blog/2022-02-08-how-linaro-builds-boots-and-tests-over-a-million-linux-kernels-per-year.md

 The LKFT workload increased by 33%, while our regressions reported increased by 113%.

-{% include image.html path="/assets/images/content/tests-executed-by-lkft-in-2021.png" class="medium-inline right" alt="Tests executed by LKFT in 2021" %}
+{% include image.html path="/assets/images/content/tests-executed-by-lkft-in-2021.png" class="medium-inline left" alt="Tests executed by LKFT in 2021" %}

 We built 1,203,113 kernels configurations by the end of 2021.
 This is up 760% from 139k in 2020.
 Additionally, we almost doubled our test execution count to 144,355,862.
 This is a 91% increase from 75,622,248 in 2020.
 These numbers are impressive, and we will go into more detail further down the blog post explaining the increase.